niCodeLine/memos/README.md

 ```
 *Avoid changing the other variables.*

-Change the file name to `.env`, or create it with:
+Rename the file to `.env`, or create it with:
 ```bash
 cp .env.example .env
 ```